 Our curriculum is similar to the Bachelor's in Organisations Sciences held in Paris university (also called Licence Sciences des Organisations).
 For students with an international outlook, the course is taught entirely in English and includes the study of at least one foreign language.
 We wear our French influence on our sleeve, with rigorous coursework and long contact hours.

 BEM London's curriculum is designed to give students the fundamental knowledge, skills and techniques they need in Economics, Management, Social Sciences and Communication to successfully complete the third and final year of their Bachelor's degree.
 The curriculum includes:

 - Economics modules: Microeconomy, Macroeconomy, Economic aspects of globalisation

 - Management modules: Introduction to General Management, Financial and Management Accounting, History of Management

 - Social Sciences modules: Political Sciences, Sociology, Contemporary Issues and Law (Public Law, Contract Law, etc.)

 In-keeping with Dauphine - PSL's vision, the BEM programme is career-oriented.
-Year 2 of the programme offers students an elective course entitled Planning for the future: a personal and professional project, designed to help students express and structure their academic and professional goals.
+In Year 2, students can choose an elective course entitled Planning for the future: a personal and professional project, designed to help students express and structure their academic and professional goals.